 - Ask your caregiver if you need to stop using aspirin or other medicine before your procedure.
 Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell him if you use any herbs, food supplements, or over-the-counter medicines.

 - You may need to take an antibiotic medicine before your procedure.
 This medicine helps prevent or fight an infection caused by bacteria.

 - You may need a liver ultrasound, MRI, or CT scan.
 You may be given dye called contrast to help the pictures show up better.
 Tell the caregiver if you are allergic to iodine or seafood.
 You may also be allergic to the dye.
 Write down the date, time, and location of each test.

 Ask caregivers about directions for eating and drinking.

 The day of your procedure:

-An anesthesiologist may talk to you before your surgery.
-This caregiver may give you medicine to make you sleepy before your procedure or surgery.
-Tell your caregiver if you or anyone in your family has had a problem using anesthesia in the past.
+An anesthesiologist will talk to you before your surgery.
+You may need medicine to keep you asleep or numb an area of your body during surgery.
+Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.